symfony/symfony-docs/templating/PHP.rst

 Speaking of web applications, creating links between pages is a must.
 Instead of hardcoding URLs in templates, the ``router`` helper knows how to generate URLs based on the routing configuration.
-That way, all your URLs can be easily updated by changing the configuration:
+That way, all your URLs can be updated by changing the configuration:

 .. code-block:: html+php